-(i) The English O and A level education system provides best education, in Pakistan, although there are many education system in the world which are claimed to be better than GCSE.
-But in Pakistan GCSE Education system is considered the best, because no other internationally recognized system is available in Pakistan up till now.
-The students of O and A levels are educated at international standards.
-The O and A level education system aims to provide a range of comprehensive and quality education to the students.
+The English O and A levels education system provide best education, in Pakistan.
+Although there are more education system in the world which are better than GCSE.
+But so for in Pakistan GCSE Education system is consider best.
+Because no other internationally recognized system is available in Pakistan up till now.
+The students of O and A levels are educated at international standards The O and A level education system aimed to provide range of comprehensive and quality education to the students.
 The teachers have foreign exposure in schools.
 In O and A level institutions in Pakistan many teachers are foreign qualified (Younis, 2004)